 Systems and Information Concepts in Organizations Course

-The Systems and Information Concepts in Organizations MSIS graduate level course provides an overview of the core concepts of information systems.
-Masters in Information Systems (MSIS) graduate degree students will gain concrete knowledge of the implications of information systems on organizations in the modern world.
-MSIS graduate students will be exposed to the key concepts of people, process and technology in information systems within an organization.
+The Systems and Information Concepts in Organizations MSIS graduate level course will provide an overview of the introductory and core concepts of information systems.
+Masters in Information Systems (MSIS) graduate degree students will gain concrete knowledge of the affect of information systems on organizations in the modern world.
+Students will be exposed to the key concepts of people, process and technology in information systems within an organization.

-Throughout the duration of this Masters in Information Systems (MSIS) course, the relation between systems and information to organizational objectives is examined.
-MSIS graduate students will explore functional information systems including marketing, manufacturing, and finance.
-MSIS graduate school students will gain the distinction between management information systems and decision support systems.
+Throughout the semester, the relation between systems and information to organizational objectives is examined.
+MSIS graduate students will explore functional information systems concepts including marketing, manufacturing, and finance.
+MSIS graduate students will learn the distinction between management information systems and decision support systems.
 Team exercises and multiple case problems are used.

-Prerequisite: Graduate IS standing.
+Prerequisite: Graduate Information Systems standing.
 Fall and spring semesters.